crate/services-docs/docs/tutorials/object.md

 ## Creating the Table

 CrateDB uses SQL, a powerful and familiar language for database management.
-To store our marketing data, we'll create a table with columns tailored to our dataset using the `CREATE TABLE` command:
+To store the marketing data, create a table with columns tailored to the dataset using the `CREATE TABLE` command:

 ```sql